jamie-allen/sdisruptor/presentation/preso/presentation.md

 LMAX changed my thinking - I didn't understand high-throughput well enough LMAX is handling 6 MILLION transactions per second using a single-threaded computing model, and they're doing it with Java So the troll was half-right: there is a use-case for assigning a thread to a core, but you CAN do it in the JVM and get tremendous results
+[/NOTES]

 !SLIDE transition=fade

 # How Did They Arrive at the Disruptor

+* Initiative started several years ago at Betfair, with the Flywheel and 100x projects, trying to glean more performance from their system
 * Looked into J2EE, SEDA, Actors, etc - couldn't get the throughput they desired
+* Neither project made it to production due to legacy integration issues
+* Betfair spun off Tradefair into LMAX, Martin Thompson leaves Matt Youill, works with Mike Barker and the rest of the team on their clean slate Disruptor implementation
 * So named because it has elements for dealing with graphs of dependencies to the Java7 Phaser concurrency type, introduced in support of ForkJoin

-ASK MARTIN THOMPSON: Why was this done on the JVM instead of C++ or another native implementation?
-Ola Bini talked to Martin Fowler, and they believe that the benefits of using the Java platform outweighed the potential for marginal throughput gains in C++
+* Why the JVM?
+Why wasn't this done in C++ or another native implementation?
+Ola Bini talked to Martin Fowler, and they believe that the benefits of using the Java platform outweighed the potential for marginal throughput gains in C++.
+Note that Thompson is currently looking to port the code to C++.

 !SLIDE transition=fade